hyosung11/Launch-School/Courses/JS109/glossary.md

 ## Non-local Variable Use

-## Objects vs Primitives
+## Primitive Values, Objects and Type Coercion

+### Primitive Values

+The primitive data types are strings, numbers, booleans, `null`, and `undefined`, bigints, and symbols.
+Primitive types are the simplest, most basic types in JavaScript.

+With (most) primitive values, the actual value of the variable gets stored in allocated memory.

 Primitive values are always *immutable*; they don't have parts that one can change.
 Such values are said to be **atomic**; they're indivisible.
 If a variable contains a primitive value, all you can do to that variable is use it in an expression or *reassign* it: give it an entirely new value.
 All operations on primitive values evaluate as new values.
 Even something like `0 + 0` evaluates to a new value of `0`.

-## Object Mutation

-## Output and Return Value

-## Variables as Pointers

-== Study Guide Topics ==
+### Objects

+Objects include, but aren't limited to, the following types: Simple Objects, Arrays, Dates, and Functions.

+Objects are complex values composed of primitive values or other objects.
+For example, an array object (remember: arrays **are** objects) has a length property that contains a number: a primitive value.
+Objects are usually (but not always) mutable: you can add, remove, and change their various component values.

-## Variable Scope (especially how variables interact with function definitions and blocks)
+## 21. Variable Scope (especially how variables interact with function definitions and blocks)

 The function outputs `Hello, world!`, which it obtains from the global variable `hello`, then returns `undefined`.
 The function can use `hello` since functions have access to variables defined in the outer scope.

 This example demonstrates variable scoping rules in JavaScript; specifically the fact that a variable declared in the outer scope is accessible from a nested inner scope.

-## Primitive Values, Objects and Type Coercion

-primitive values

-* With (most) primitive values, the actual value of the variable gets stored in allocated memory.
+## 22. Variables as Pointers

+== Study Guide Topics ==

 ## Strings (working with Strings)